Fl0W97/ci-c5-housing-market-prices/README.md

 * MAE: $21,747.55 - On average, the model'spredictions are off by around $21K.
 For house prices, that’s very acceptable, especially for mid-to-upper priced homes.
 * RMSE: $36,798.42 - This gives an idea of the “typical” error.
 It’s only slightly higher than MAE, which suggests that large outliers are not dominating the error.
 However, there are still outliers and it's important to question the result.
-* R² Score: 0.8039 - The model explains 80% of the variance in sale prices — this is good for a regression problem in real estate, where 70–85% is typically strong.
+* R² Score: 0.8039 - The model explains 80% of the variance in sale prices — it meets the project requirement 0.75.

 <details><summary>***Code details***</summary>